rastogiji/hpa-adjuster/README.md

 - A **minReplicas** annotation to all your HPAs specifying the min replica count you would like the cronjob to apply during scale down/up.

 ## Installation
-1. Clone the Repository
+1. Clone the Repository:
     ```shell
     git clone https://github.com/rastogiji/hpa-adjuster.git
     cd kubernetes-cronjob-hpa-updater
     ```

-1. Creating and Pushing the Docker container to your Docker Repository
+1. Creating and Pushing the Docker Container to your Docker Repository.

-1. Make appropriate changes to cronJob.yaml files to fileds enclosed in **<>**.
+1. Make appropriate changes to cronJob.yaml files to fields enclosed in **<>**.
 Create a Kubernetes CronJob by applying the configuration:
     ```shell
     kubectl apply -f cronJob.yaml
     ```